10th cent. From Late Latin cattus 'id.' The voicing of Latin /k/ to Spanish /g/ is unexplained.

 Borrowed from an Afro-Asiatic source (compare Coptic klít "cat").

-Listed by Tibón (1988) as a particularly ancient nickname for physically-gifted individuals who showed agility and reflexes like a cat; then later it fossilized into the surnames Gato, Gatón, and Gata.
+Listed by Tibón (1988) as a particularly ancient hypocorism for physically-gifted individuals who showed agility and cat-like reflexes.
+The nickname fossilized as the surnames Gato, Gatón, and Gata.

 Western Vulgar Latin: Asturian gatu, Portuguese gato, Galician gato, Catalan gat, French chat, Italian gatto; Eastern Vulgar Latin: Aromanian cãtushe, Romanian cătușă; Sardinian: batu; Extra-Comparanda: Basque katu "cat," (dialects) gat(h)u 'id.,' both borrowed from Late Latin cattus

 All borrowed from Latin cattus.
 Old Irish catt "cat," Welsh cath 'id.,' Cornish kath 'id.'